mauricecarter1/mauricecarter1/README.md

 # <a href="https://www.linkedin.com/in/cmcarter38/">Maurice Carter</a>'s IT Project Portfolio 🔐

 I completed these projects through a hands-on cyber range, working collaboratively in a live, SOC environment to simulate real-world cybersecurity operations.
-I tackled practical challenges using critical thinking under realistic conditions.
-System security is my passion 😁
+What I love most about IT is the need to continuously learn and grow. 😁

 ## ⚠️ Vulnerability Management Projects